hpi-swa/vivide/README.md

 vivide
 ======

 A programming environment and framework that supports low-effort tool construction.
+Implemented in Squeak/Smalltalk.